Miami-Dade grants a grace period to take the driving test in Spanish: "Who does it benefit?"

 Driving schools and external providers

-For exams administered by third parties—such as driving schools—the rule is stricter:
+For exams administered by third parties - such as driving schools - the rule is stricter:

 All exams taken before February 6, 2026, in Spanish will be accepted if they meet the requirements of the FLHSMV.

-Starting from that date, any examination conducted by third parties must be done exclusively in English, without exceptions.
+Starting from that date, any examination conducted by third parties must be exclusively in English, without exceptions.

 What happens with the exams that have already been taken?

-The collector also clarified that those who have already passed their Spanish exam before February 6 will not have to retake it due to the language change.
+The collector also clarified that those who already passed their Spanish exam before February 6 will not have to retake it due to the language change.

 Tests conducted in Spanish will remain valid if they meet state requirements.